-The Teacher’s Fund celebrated its 21st year by hitting a significant milestone thanks to strong community support during its annual Supplies Drive: the non-profit serving Santa Barbara-area educators surpassed $2.1 million.
+The Teacher’s Fund celebrated its 20th year by hitting a significant milestone thanks to strong community support during its annual Back-to-School Drive: the non-profit serving Santa Barbara-area educators surpassed the $2 million mark.

 The Teacher’s Fund set an ambitious goal this year for its drive – and far exceeded it, thanks to the generosity of residents, local business leaders and entrepreneurs who answered the call to give back.
-In all, they raised more than $75,000 during this year’s drive.
+In all, they raised $85,000 during this year’s drive.

 The owners of Village Properties created the Teacher’s Fund in 2002 to directly give to teachers, who know best what their students need.
 Since then, the money donated by the nonprofit has been used to buy printers, art supplies, rugs, iPads, musical instruments, scientific calculators, and hundreds of other items.

 “We hope the overwhelming support sends a signal of how important our children and teachers are to our community.
-We will do whatever we can to support them and their teachers,” said Village Properties Realtor and co-chair of the Supplies Drive Brianna Johnson.
+We will do whatever we can to support them and their teachers,” said Village Properties Realtor Brianna Johnson.

 “We feel privileged to be in a position to be able to continue supporting our youngest, most precious resources – the children,” Grubb said.